wobbals/horseman/docs/index.md

 ```

 This request will land in a queue, waiting to be assigned to a cluster node.
+For the demo server, there are no warm servers kept in the cluster.
+If your
-For the demo server, the wait time until is expected to be 180 seconds.
+job requires a cold node to be added to the cluster, the wait time until
+recording starts is expected to be 180 seconds.
+You can monitor when recording
+begins with the callbackURL.

 ## Check job status